SAP-archive/cloud-cap-nodejs-codejam/exercises/05/readme.md

 => cds deploy && cds serve all
 > initializing from csv files at ./db/csv...

-[cds] - server listening at http://localhost:4004
+[cds] - connect to datasource - sqlite:bookshop.db
 [cds] - serving CatalogService at /catalog
 [cds] - service definitions loaded from: